-Experience from schools in the north of Ireland and further afield shows that a School Council that is supported and nurtured helps and improves many aspects of school life.
+Experience from schools here and further afield shows that a school council that is supported and nurtured helps to improve many aspects of school life.

 It is an important and useful way for schools to provide leadership and development opportunities for their pupils.

-Within the revised school curriculum, one of the key concepts within the ‘Learning for Life and Work’ area is democracy and active participation.
-The revised curriculum requires that young people are provided with opportunities to investigate ways to participate in school and society and School Councils are an excellent way in which to increase participation, teaching young people about democracy, citizenship and accountability.
+Within the school curriculum, one of the key areas making up the ‘Learning for Life and Work’ theme is active participation.
+The curriculum requires that young people are provided with opportunities to participate in school and society.
+School councils are an excellent way in which to increase participation, teaching young people about democracy, local and glogal citizenship and accountability.

 Where do I start?

-The Department encourages those schools wishing to establish a School Council to adopt the Democra-School programme developed by the Commissioner for Children and Young People (NICCY).
+DE encourages those schools wishing to establish a school council to adopt the 'Democra-School' programme developed by the Commissioner for Children and Young People (NICCY).

-If your school is interested in establishing a School Council, more information can be found within the Democra-School guidance pack which gives detailed practical advice on how to set up a School Council and steps that can be taken to involve pupils in School Councils.
+If your school is interested in this, more information can be found within the Democra-School guidance pack which gives detailed practical advice on how to set up a school council and steps that can be taken to involve pupils in school councils.

-The pack was developed with the co-operation and involvement of teachers, pupils, and key officials from the Education and Library Boards and the Department of Education.
+The pack was developed with the co-operation and involvement of teachers, pupils, and key officials from the former Education and Library Boards (now the Education Authority) and DE.

-The guidance pack can be downloaded via the NICCY website at www.niccy.org
+The guidance can be downloaded on the NICCY website

 The Democra-School pack provides a range of other resources, outlined below, which can assist with establishing and operating a sucessful school council including a number of sample forms which schools will find helpful.